Types

 Type naming

-Speakeasy tries to name your types using the shortest name possible, this is done by trying to deduce a name from its surrounding context.
+Speakeasy tries to name your types using the shortest name possible, which is achieved by deducing a name from its surrounding context.

-Types defined via components will generally fare best when it comes to the name chosen for them.
-Where possible, we use the component's key name as the type name.
+Types defined using components generally result in better type names.
+Where possible, Speakeasy uses the component’s key name as the type name.

 components: